-The Center for Popular Democracy (CPD) is a left-wing 501(c)(3) organization involved in voter mobilization and policy development.
+The Center for Popular Democracy (CPD) is a left-of-center 501(c)(3) organization involved in voter mobilization and policy development.
 The center’s stated mission is “to create equity, opportunity and a dynamic democracy in partnership with high-impact base-building organizations, organizing alliances, and progressive unions.”

 The group has numerous state- and local-level partner organizations and is active in approximately thirty states.
 In the 2016 election cycle, CPD and its 501(c)(4) affiliate Center for Popular Democracy Action sought $7 million in contributions for work in concert with the left-wing Working Families Organization on voter contact and activation for progressive candidates.

 Center for Popular Democracy is a “recommended organization” endorsed by the progressive donor consortium Democracy Alliance.
 Center for Popular Democracy has received millions in funding from various progressive foundations, including the Wyss Foundation, the Ford Foundation, the Surdna Foundation, the W.K.
 Kellogg Foundation, and the Public Welfare Foundation.
 Despite supporting restrictions on anonymous conservative political speech, CPD has taken over $3 million in anonymized contributions from the donor-advised Fidelity Investments Charitable Gift Fund.

 CPD has three co-directors: Andrew Friedman, Ana Maria Archila, and Brian Kettering.

 Andrew Friedman, a graduate of Columbia College and the New York University School of Law, is a longtime veteran of left-of-center politics.
 He founded Make the Road New York, another left-of-center group focused on worker and immigrant rights, in 1997.
 CPD compensated Friedman $189,115 in 2014, including $153,500 in base pay.